Japanese Lifestyle

 What does looks like?
 And how was it born?
 Check here!

-The events in Japan
+4. The events in Japan

-Japan also has many special holidays and periods for events.
-In the springtime (April), all official businesses, even education systems, admire the time as the beginning of the next season to start.
+In the springtime (April), all official businesses and the education system (schools) consider the time as the beginning of the next season.

 Around summertime, there is a unique period/season (about one week) when we Japanese need to treat our past ancestors gently with food, dance, and fire, which is called the “Obon” season.

-These are just a few examples of common behaviors in Japan.
-It is sometimes annoying for Japanese citizens because there are so many special and unique events in each area or prefecture, and they usually have complicated procedures.
+It is usually annoying for Japanese citizens because there are many special and unique events in each area or prefecture, and they have complicated procedures and manners.

 However, each manner, behavior, event, and architectural feature has a reason/cause from a long history that we should appreciate.